DamnStraight/dotfiles/hyper/README.md

 - [hyper-tabs-enhanced](https://github.com/henrikdahl/hyper-tabs-enhanced) - Improves the tabs, also adds icons
 - [hyper-statusline](https://github.com/henrikdahl/hyper-statusline) - Status bar at the bottom of the terminal, shows directory and git info
 - [hyper-final-say](https://github.com/amio/hyper-final-say#readme) - Let's all our customizations in our hyper.js config overwrite those set by plugins

-Note: Check out my zsh config for the theme used by the prompt itself.